codie1982/ibb-mobile-services/README.md

 2. Append the following lines to `android/settings.gradle`:
    ```
-   include ':react-native-ibb-mobile-services'
+   include ':ibb-mobile-services'
-   project(':react-native-ibb-mobile-services').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-ibb-mobile-services/android')
+   project(':ibb-mobile-services').projectDir = new File(rootProject.projectDir, 	'../node_modules/ibb-mobile-services/android')
    ```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
    ```
-     compile project(':react-native-ibb-mobile-services')
+     compile project(':ibb-mobile-services')
    ```

 #### Windows

 [Read it! :D](https://github.com/ReactWindows/react-native)

-1. In Visual Studio add the `RNIbbMobileServices.sln` in `node_modules/react-native-ibb-mobile-services/windows/RNIbbMobileServices.sln` folder to their solution, reference from their app.
+1. In Visual Studio add the `RNIbbMobileServices.sln` in `node_modules/ibb-mobile-services/windows/RNIbbMobileServices.sln` folder to their solution, reference from their app.
 2. Open up your `MainPage.cs` app

 - Add `using Ibb.Mobile.Services.RNIbbMobileServices;` to the usings at the top of the file